spuder/SlicerSelector/README.md

 Maybe you have multiple brands of printers that need their own slicers.
 Maybe you have multiple types of printers (resin / fdm / sls) and want to easily switch between them.

+## ?
+Why not just right click the file and choose application?

+That is a good solution, however thats a few extra clicks and it doesn't work when exporting directly from Fusion 360

 ## 💻 Development